piyushkumarjiit/EvilCrowRF-V2/README.md

 ## URH Parse example

+Evil Crow can be accessed via Serial to transmit URH file.
+The command to use follows the pattern: "TX_URH,module,frequency,deviation,xmlname,modulation,samplepulse"
+Ex: TX_URH 1,304.20,2,/URH/Start.proto.xml,2,500

+Serial access makes Evil Crow a very good option for home automation integration where devices have remotes in sub GHz range.
+Hypothetically, a user can capture the signal using URH and SDR, save it as proto.xml.
+Later the captured file can be transmitted using Evil Crow connected to a Raspberry Pi running Home Assistant to achive desired fuctionality.

 Demo: https://youtube.com/watch?v=TAgtaAnLL6U

 ## OTA Update

 Demo: https://www.youtube.com/watch?v=YQFNLyHu42A

+## Serial Access
+Evil Crow RF V2 can be accessed via Serial (Baud Rate 115200).
+Below given are the commands accesible via Serial:
+* HELP - Display command list
+* DEBUG_ON/DEBUG_OFF - Enable/Disable serial debug logging
+* WIFI_ON - Enable and start the WiFi interface and web server
+* WIFI_OFF - Disable and stop the WiFi interface and web server
+* TX_URH - To transmit proto.xml file

 ## WiFi Config

 Evil Crow RF V2 is configured in AP mode with a default SSID and password.
 You can change the mode to STATION or AP, change SSID, change password and change Wi-Fi channel remotely from the web panel.

 The changes will be stored in the device, every time you restart Evil Crow RF V2 the new Wi-Fi settings will be applied.
 If you want to return to the default settings, you can delete the stored Wi-Fi configuration from the web panel.

+<b>If the WiFi is turned OFF on startup, user can send the command <i>"WIFI_ON"</i> via serial to enable it.</b>

 **NOTE:** When changing the Wi-Fi configuration you have to fill in all the fields correctly, if you do not do this you bricked the device.